 If there is a confirmed case of COVID-19, will parents be told?

-If there is a confirmed case connected to the nursery, it’s staff or children, we will advise you by email and signs around the nursery, whilst maintaining confidentiality
+If there is a confirmed case connected to the nursery, staff or children, we will advise you by email and signs around the nursery, whilst maintaining confidentiality

 How will social distancing be respected in nursery?

 All families will be asked to respect social distancing when arriving at nursery for drop off and collection.
 At nursery, we will aim to achieve this by:

 • Avoiding the movement of children and staff between rooms or within communal spaces

 • Using the outside areas as much as possible

 • Each room working independently of other groups

 • Providing more areas and time slots for staff to have their breaks